Shreyaaa-git/Weather-Application/README.md

-# Weather-Application

-Sure, here's a sample README file for your Weather Application:

 # Weather Application

 The Weather Application is a simple web-based tool that allows users to retrieve weather information for a specific city.
 Users can enter the name of a city, press Enter, and the application will display relevant weather details, such as temperature, weather condition, and other related information.